 Cities, counties and Metro are responsible for leading or participating in implementation of the actions.
 Several different approaches, described below, will be used to implement the actions.
-In the action tables in Section 8, one or more implementation approaches are identified for each action and Metro and/or cities and counties is indicated as the lead.
+In the action tables in the Goals and actions section of the plan (page 48), one or more implementation approaches are identified for each action and Metro and/or cities and counties is indicated as the lead.